 Don’t forget that only 2 team members must be enrolled at UCI.
 Consider recruiting UCI faculty, staff, alumni and others to your team!

 Business Concept Criteria

 Teams must present an original idea for a venture which may not have been in existence for more than two years.
 Note: Practice makes perfect.
-Teams who competed last year can likely compete with the same idea this year.
+Teams who competed last year (but did not win a prize) can compete with the same idea this year.

 Teams must be in pre-incubator form and must not have received financial backing by professional third-party accelerators, incubators, existing companies or venture capitalists in an amount greater than $10,000.

 All business concepts must be created by the participant/team who has registered for the competition.

 New ventures have unique considerations based on business type.
 This has a direct impact on business formation and other early-stage considerations.